EmilieAndreasen/cds-vis-assignments/Assignment_4/README.md

 4. For each newspaper, create a plot showing the percentage of pages with faces per decade.

 ### Repository Structure
 Below is the directory structure of the repository.
 Make sure to have a similar layout for easy navigation and reproducibility purposes.
 ```
 .
 Assignment_4/
 │
 ├── in/
 │   └── newspapers/
-│       ├── GDL
+│       ├── GDL/
-│       ├── IMP
+│       ├── IMP/
-│       ├── JDG
+│       ├── JDG/
-│           └── JDG-1826-02-16-a-p0001.jpg
+│           ├── JDG-1826-02-16-a-p0001.jpg
+│           ├── ...
 │
 ├── out/
 │   ├── GDL_face_counts.csv